shivendrapratap2/Computer-Vision/YOLOv2/Readme.md

 # Requirements:

-Pretrained weights of networks and cfg file to conigure the network.
+i) Pretrained weights of networks and cfg file to conigure the network.

 you can download it from YOLO's official website.